minershive/hiveon-kb/hiveon-pool/hiveon_payouts_faq/payouts_faq_en.md

 Since the transactions are covered by pool, at the moment it is impossible for users to change the payout thresholds.

 ### Are there payouts for stale shares?
+A valid share is contributed before the winning block.
+In turn, a stale share is a share that was sent after a block was already solved.

-Yes, payment for stale shares is made, but using the coefficient of 0.5-0.8, depending on network delays.
+Payment for stale shares is made, but using the coefficient of 0.5-0.8, depending on network delays.

 > __*Dear Miners*__